liferay/liferay-docs/discover/deployment/articles/02-installing-search-engine/01-configuring-elasticsearch/03-logging.markdown

     [logging documentation](https://www.elastic.co/guide/en/elasticsearch/reference/6.x/logging.html)
     for more information.

-4. Restart the @product@ server, or just the embedded Elasticsearch.
+4. Restart the @product@ server or just the embedded Elasticsearch.

 5. To restart just the embedded Elasticsearch server, create a file called